BillyMerchan/Libre/README.md

 # Libre
-A platform allowing students to reserve individual study rooms in Folsom Library and see which rooms are currently available.
-This project was thought of as a solution to combat the hassle students face when trying to find an open study room.
+Libre is a platform allowing students to reserve individual study rooms in university libraries.

+This project was thought of as a solution to combat the hassle students face when trying to find an open study room at RPI.
 Students have the ability to view which rooms are empty via a map, coloring in the occupied rooms while lighting up the empty rooms.

-Once the foundation has been built up, together with the library staff, we hope to put qr codes to allow for easy crowdsourcing of occupancy data.
-We understand that there is a significant issue with crowdsourcing data (Shuttle Tracker) however, this concept has been proved to work before in other universities2 which makes us confident that there is a way to make this work at RPI.
+# Contribution/Development Guide
+People interested in contributing can go browse Github Issues to view things that currently need working on or suggest a new feature.
+The [Wiki](https://github.com/BillyMerchan/Libre/wiki) can be useful when learning how to navigate around the codebase.

 # Tech Stack
 ### Frontend ###